DhananjaySharma22/Disaster-Tweet-Classification/README.md

 Initially, various machine learning algorithms were applied in the machine learning model to determine their effectiveness.
 The results provided insights into feature importance and baseline accuracy for tweet classification.

 ### 3. Deep Learning Model
-A deep learning model was developed using Feedforward Neural Networ with the following layers:
+A deep learning model was developed using Feedforward Neural Network with the following layers:
 - **Embedding Layer:** Converts words into vector representations.
 - **GlobalAveragePooling1D Layer:** Reduces dimensionality while preserving key features.
 - **Dense Layers with ReLU Activation:** Enhances feature learning.